 In addition, the pieces at Milparinka are also now complete, produced by Bonny Quayle and Gritta Walker.
 These pieces tell the stories of Milparinka, a testament to the Women of Milparinka in the 19th century, reflecting the letters that were written to families and loved ones acknowledging hardships and joy.
 In addition, a beautiful artwork that can be found in the museum was commissioned by artist Clarke Barrett, depicting Captain Charles Sturt.

-The remaining pieces include;
+The remaining pieces to the Art Trail include;

 Packsaddle - The addition of a sculptural monolith in testament to the past and current.
 Stone pieces will be engraved by artist Ian Marr of the Outback locations in the region, visited by many including Captain Charles Sturt and the names of Sturt's party on the Inland Sea Expedition.
-Status; Under Construction off-site
+Status; Under Construction

 * Sturt National Park Sculptures were all made from the left-over wire fencing from when the Wild Desert conservation area was fenced.